Skip to Content

 Park Hopper returning to Disney World

-We’ll try to answer any questions about Park Hopping in 2023 and all the new rules to be aware of.
+We’ll try to answer any questions about Park Hopping and all the new rules to be aware of.
 If we forget something, let us know and we’ll do our best to answer any FAQs you have.

 Before we get started, read our post on Disney World Reopening FAQs to learn about all the changes that have come to the parks in recent months.